cksystemsteaching/selfie/README.md

 > Garbage collection!

-The implementation of `free` is part of a *conservative garbage collector* in selfie which we explain in the tools chapter.
+The implementation of `free` is part of a *conservative garbage collector* in selfie which we explain in the computing chapter.
 For now, we only mention that garbage collectors free memory that is guaranteed to contain dead values, so there is no need to use `free` explicitly.
 But, even then, programmers are still required to help the garbage collectors with that, by showing in the code which values are dead.
 Without any help, garbage collectors may not be able to free memory either, simply trading space for safety.
 The fundamental problem of knowing the future is here to stay, despite the common but incorrect belief that garbage collectors solve the problem of memory management.
 Garbage-collected systems help to avoid unsafe memory access but may still run out of memory, just like systems that are not garbage-collected and, even worse, may spend a lot more time doing so.

 > Bump pointer allocator